EthACKdotOrg/orWall/README.md

 Important note: this application does NOT (and will never) replace Orbot.

+## How to use

+  * Run Orbot, and deactivate its root access as well as its transparent proxy stuff
+  * Start Torridic, select apps you're wanting to redirect to Orbot
+  * Reboot
+  * Enjoy privacy!

 ## FAQ

 ### What's the point, we already have Orbot!